tomtzook/frc-learn-docs/devices/encoders.md

 ## Encoders

 Encoder sensors measure the position and rotation of a shaft.
 They are quite reliable and versatile and we'll see them quite often in FRC robots because of that.
-Like limit switches, they can be implemented in several ways, mostly commonly optical or magnetic.

 Optical encoders use light transmitter and receiver and a disk attached to the shaft, the light sensor detect the rotation of the disk on the shaft and uses it to measure the rotation.
 Magnetic encoders use magnets attached to the shaft and measure the changes in magnetic fields to measure the rotation.